YeferYV/sixelrice/README.md

 </details>

-## Treesitter Installation
+## Treesitter Installation (optional)

 <details open><summary></summary>

-Text objects that has a `@` prefix requires a treesitter-grammar, sixelrice's neovim's configs installs by default treesitter-grammars for
+- Text objects that has a `@` prefix requires a treesitter parser, neovim version `0.10` or newer comes with treesitter parsers for
-`python`, `bash`, `javascript`, `json`, `html`, `css`, `c`, `lua`.
+  `c`, `lua`, `markdown`.
-Install treesitter-grammar for your programming language with `:TSInstall <your programming language>`.
+  Install treesitter parser for your programming language with `:TSInstall <your programming language>`

-example: in normal mode type `:` to open vim-command-line then type `TSInstall cpp` (cpp treesitter-grammar requires a cpp compiler)
+- Example: in normal mode type `:` to open vim-command-line then type `TSInstall cpp`

-recommended: for new sixelrice releases update neovim extensions with `:Lazy update` then update all the treesitter-grammars with `:TSUpdate` then relaunch neovim
-(just in case you find warnings or text-object not working as previous release)

-tip: to make a clean neovim-extensions/tressitter-grammar installation remove the folder `rm -r -force ~/.local/share/nvim` and relaunch neovim
+- Tip: to make a clean tressitter parser installation remove the folder.

 </details>